danielbatchford/SellySafe/README.md

-- Clear form on modal close
-- Make form input on touch of map
-- Form date pickers / time pickers
+-
-- Form type pickers
+- Form datetime easier to open